Loudoun County Animal Services Volunteer Opportunities

 - Not all individuals who apply are accepted into the volunteer program.

 The LCAS Ongoing Volunteer Program typically holds quarterly New Volunteer Orientation Classes in the winter, spring, summer, and fall.
 Find the link below for submitting an application.
 Once complete, you will be contacted via email once registration for the next orientation is open.
 Applications are kept on file for 6 months.
 If you are unable to attend a orientation in that timeframe, you will need to reapply to volunteer.
 Please remember, this program is only for volunteers 16 years old and up.
 Visit our Youth Volunteer Opportunities

 page for information for younger volunteers.

 The volunteer coordinator will review your application and see if your skills and availability match current available volunteer roles and shifts.
-The shelter is open for volunteering Monday & Tuesday 8am-6pm, Wednesday 8am-8pm, Thursday-Sunday 8am-4pm.
-Weekend and evening volunteer shifts are the most popular and are therefore the most limited.
-For Fall 2015, we are recruiting for specific shifts and roles.
+The shelter is open for volunteering during normal hours of operation.
+The greatest need for volunteers is on weekdays.

 Step 3- The volunteer coordinator will contact you about your volunteer application and will let you know the date and time of the next New Volunteer Orientation class.
 Some applications may require more information or there may be no available shifts matching your interest and availability.
 Not all individuals who apply are accepted into the volunteer program.